Cache Interface

 // Get instance

-let cache = CacheManager::instance().await;
+let cache = CacheManager::instance().await;4.
+Configuration and Initialization

-Configuration Parameters (src/config/appconfig.rs
+Configuration Parameters (src/config/appconfig.rs)

 pub struct CacheConfig {